You might think you have some bushcraft skills but how many of these are you master of?

 14) Find Water

-Furthermore, you might be able to find water but it’s not safe to drink.
+You might be able to find water but it’s not safe to drink.
 A skilled bushcrafter can find water in almost in situation.
 But equally importantly, a skilled bushcrafter will know when it’s safe to drink.

 As a rule of thumb, unless you’re gathering rain water or melting snow, you should assume your water is contaminated with micro organisms that need to be killed before consumption.
 Boiling is the favorite method but you could also use a lifestraw, water tablets, or build a solar still (see #15 below).